NSPA Response to the COVID-19 Pandemic

 The current disruptions on health supply chains, competitive high demand and restrictions in the transportation domain, are posing challenges to nations for much-needed medical supplies and equipment.

-For this reason, many NATO nations have entrusted NSPA to manage the acquisition and transport on their behalf, benefiting from logistic advantages and economies of scale.
+For this reason, many NATO nations have entrusted NSPA to manage the acquisition and transport (air, sea, rail) on their behalf, benefiting from logistic advantages and economies of scale.
 Nations can request material through two NSPA mechanisms: the NATO Logistics Stock Exchange (NLSE), or through the Random Brokerage Services (RBS).

 The NLSE is a cooperative logistics tool developed by NSPA to assist nations and suppliers on acquisition and management of supplies.
 While RBS enables NATO Allies and Partners to acquire individual or specific sets of items of services, "random" depicts the infinite type of supplies and equipment that can be acquired.